ajdavis/emptysquare-hugo/emptysquare/content/living-while-dying-is-tasy.md

 ![](moving-train-1.jpg)

 I was 23 when my Grandpa died.
-I was living in a very austere monastery in a mountain in the middle of nowhere, in Southern California.
+I was living in a very austere monastery on a mountain in the middle of nowhere, in Southern California.
 My job was *jikido*.
-At night I would load firewood into a wood burning, cast iron stove in the kitchen, so that in the morning when I woke up in the dark before everybody else, I would light the stove.
+At night I would load firewood into a cast iron stove in the kitchen, so that in the morning when I woke up in the dark before everybody else, I could light the stove.
 While the kitchen was heating up, I would go upstairs to ring the big temple bell, which echoed throughout the valley and woke up everybody in their cabins.
 First, they'd go to the kitchen where it's warming up and get some coffee, then they went to the Zendo for the first meditation period.

 One night, October 16, 2003, I was loading the firewood into the stove when a monk came in and said, "Jesse, there's a call for you.
 You need to call the hospital; your grandfather is dying.
 I'll finish loading the stove for you.
 Go."
 So, I ran out to the trailer that we had, which is the only place we had run a phone line to, so that I could call the hospital.
 I reached my grandma and I said, "Can I talk to him?
 I want to tell him I love him."
 She said, "No, he's unconscious.
 He can't hear you."
 I said, "Can you just put the phone up to his ear?"
 She said, "He won't hear you."